emrivero/pod_tech_test/README.md

 > **Note:** This comands not install the dependencies as docker compose up does.
 If you want to run them, you need to run `docker compose run app npm install` first.

 ## Changelog
+### Version 0.5.1
+- Refactored the code to use RXJS in get all assets method.
+- Changed get assets count method to use get all assets method.
+- Added jest.retryTimes(3) to avoid Bad Gateway error in spec tests.
+- Improved the coverage of the tests.
 ### Version 0.5.0
 - Created get assets count method in PODClient class.
 - Created spec test for get assets count method.